Apache Kafka, Real-time Processing, Financial Services, Fraud Detection, Event-Driven Architecture

 Latency Requirements: Trading systems may require sub-millisecond latency, while fraud detection typically needs sub-100ms.
 Meeting these targets requires careful performance tuning and hardware selection.

 Backpressure and Rate Limiting: Downstream systems may not keep up with peak event rates.
-Implement proper backpressure mechanisms and rate limiting to prevent cascade failures.
+Backpressure occurs when a consumer processes data slower than the producer sends it, leading to memory buildup and potential system failures.
+Implement proper backpressure mechanisms (such as flow control, buffering, or dynamic rate adjustment) and rate limiting to prevent cascade failures.
+For comprehensive patterns and strategies, see Backpressure Handling in Streaming Systems.

 Real-World Implementation Example